-Mentally escape to sunnier times in Spain with a takeout or delivery order from this Brookline tapas bar.
-Among the options are large-plate orders of spicy garlic shrimp, Madrid-style meatballs, sautéed spinach with pine nuts, garlic, and golden raisins; daily paella, and more.
-Call the restaurant to order for pickup, or free delivery within a 2-mile radius is also an option Thursday-Saturday.
+Mentally escape to sunnier times in Spain with a takeout or delivery order from this Brookline tapas and wine bar.
+Among the options are large-plate orders of spicy garlic shrimp, Madrid-style meatballs, sautéed spinach with pine nuts and golden raisins, daily paella—and wine.
+Lots of wine.
+Call or click to order for pickup, and note that free delivery within a 2-mile radius is also an option Thursday-Saturday.

 999 Beacon St., Brookline, 617-277-8272, tabernaboston.com.